Last updated: 1 March 2021

 CITI Program’s systems record transaction information to log repositories for troubleshooting, security reviews, and ongoing analysis.
 Logs are preserved in accordance with industry standards and, where applicable, legal-regulatory requirements.

 On request, we will provide customers with reasonable assistance and access to log copies or summaries in the event of a security incident affecting their account or the accounts of affiliated individuals whom they sponsor.
-Note that for some enquiries related to purely internal institutional matters (e.g., suspected learner cheating) there may be a fee for research and provision of logs.
+Note that for some enquiries related to purely internal organizational matters (e.g., suspected learner cheating) there may be a fee for research and provision of logs.

 CITI Program’s infrastructure, and the policies and standard operating procedures governing its use, are designed for compliance with generally accepted industry standards and applicable legal-regulatory requirements.